 Since the beginning of 2017, the HPV vaccine has been made free for everyone aged 9–26, including boys.
 It had previously only been free for girls.
 The HPV immunisation programme has been available in New Zealand since 2008.

-Both girls and boys in Year 8 are offered the vaccine through their school, or through their GP if a school-based immunisation programme isn’t available.
+Both girls and boys in Year 8 are offered the vaccine through their school, or through their GP if a school-based vaccination programme isn’t available.

 Many parents have questions about HPV and the vaccine.
-Here are five frequently asked questions and the answers:
+Here are 5 frequently asked questions and the answers:

 1. What is HPV?

 Human papillomavirus (HPV) is the name given to a family of common sexually transmitted viruses.
 HPV is spread through sexual intercourse and sexual skin-to-skin contact.
 It’s estimated 80% of people have had an HPV infection at some stage in their life.

 Most HPV infections don’t cause any symptoms and clear up on their own.
 However, HPV can cause several types of cancer including cervical, throat, mouth, penis and anal cancer, as well as genital warts.

 The HPV vaccine provides protection against a range of cancers and genital warts.
 It’s free for everyone aged 9–26 years of age, regardless of gender.
 Vaccinating your child helps stop the spread of HPV and reduces cancer diagnoses later in life.